-Ankur Rudra:It is clearly a tough quarter.
+Ankur Rudra: It is clearly a tough quarter.
 I wanted to get a sense.
 Nitin, how the demand, billings and bookings evolved through the course of the quarter.
-Was it consistently bad from January and February or did you see this more later in the quarter in March, which is why you're pointing to the weakness in the first quarter.
+Was it consistently bad from January and February or in the first quarter.
 That's the first question.